cispa/osiris/README.md

 # Osiris
 This repository contains the implementation of the Osiris framework discussed in the research paper "Osiris: Automated Discovery of Microarchitectural Side Channels" (USENIX Security'21).
+You can find the paper at TODO.

 The framework is developed to find microarchitectural side channels in an automated manner.
 Currently the implementation supports only x86 processors.